 7 Insights from Visiting Israel

-Last week I had the chance of visiting the beautiful land of Israel.
+Two weeks ago, I returned from my fourth trip to Israel.
 My wife and I went with Israel Collective, an organization dedicated to peace-making in Israel.
 We saw remarkable sites, met unique people (Israelis, Palestinians, Druze), heard powerful lectures, and ate some of the best food I have ever had—period.

 There are so many insights that I could share.
-And I will probably blog on some of these themes again in the future.
-But for now, I just wanted to highlight seven big takeaways from my trip:
+For now, I just wanted to highlight seven big takeaways from my trip:

 1. The peace process is inordinately complex

 During our trip, we heard a lecture from a Palestinian Muslim reporter who lives in Jerusalem.
 He gave two reasons (as a Palestinian Muslim) for why the peace process with Israel continues to fail.
 First, there is a massive campaign to delegitimize Israel within Palestine.
-The Palestinians are radicalizing their own people against the Jews.
-Second, there is an absence of leadership among Palestinians who are authorized to make a deal with Israel.
+The Palestinian leadership is radicalizing their own people against the Jewish people.
+Second, according to this Muslim reporter, there is an absence of leadership among Palestinians who are authorized to make a deal with Israel.
 The reporter said to us that he has not been able to find one Palestinian leader who has the courage to promote genuine peace and accept the right of Israel to exist.
-Unbelievable.
+Not one.
 There is obviously so much more than these two points, and a variety of other perspectives, but anyone who thinks a solution between the Israelis and Palestinians should be easy simply doesn’t understand the complexity of the issue.

 2. Modern Israel is a miracle

 Virtually all ancient cultures have dissolved (Moabites, Canaanites, Sumerians, etc.).
 And yet Israel remains.
+Why?
 A powerful argument can be made that God has miraculously preserved them to be a blessing to the world.
 Ezekiel 36:10 says, “And I will multiply people on you, the whole house of Israel, all of it.
-The cities shall be inhabited and the waste places rebuilt.”
+The cities shall be inhabited, and the waste places rebuilt.”
 Remarkably, Israel is flourishing unlike any nation in the world.
 They have the highest PhDs per capita, explosive tree growth, business success, are a water superpower, and have developed remarkable technology (such as Waze).
+As the Amazon Prime series Against All Odds portrays, many Israelis see their own existence and flourishing as a miracle.
+And they are justified in doing so.

 After meeting some Palestinians in Bethlehem, which is in the West Bank, my heart was broken for their predicament.
 Unemployment is nearly 30 percent.
 Many evangelical Christians have experienced persecution from the government.
 The educational system is limited and extremely prejudiced.
 And there is a looming sense of hopelessness, especially amongst the young.
 While many want to blame Israel, the reality is that the corrupt Palestinian government and the leadership of other Muslim countries are using them as a political tool against Israel.
 Regardless, current efforts to help the Palestinians are simply not working and need radical reform.